Gene Hanson's Profession - Office

 My first programming job at Computer Graphics and the IBM/360 Mainframe Between my junior and senior years I got an offer from my uncle who owned a computer service bureau in Phoenix, Arizona, Computer Graphics (CG). and I would spend the summer doing computer programming.
 I was asked if I knew BASIC and I gleefully answered yes.
 I learned BASIC as it was an easy programming language.
 But when I got to Phoenix it wasn't what I thought.
 He was talking about Basic Assembly Language and I'd be doing it on an IBM System/360 computer!
 I would spend the first week learning it and I found it incredibly easy, especially compared to the assembly language of the Z80.
 They did not yet have a single terminal and all programming was done with 80-column punch cards.

 By mainframe standards at the time (1981), they had a small and fairly out of date computer system.
-The System/360 mainframe had only 128k of RAM and the had a DOS system that offered only 3 paritions, only one of which could be used for compiling programs.
-They had IBM 2304 disk drives and 6 STC 9-trace tape units.
+The System/360 Model 40 mainframe had only 128k of RAM (it was genuine magnetic core memory) and was beautiful looking machine with so many blinking lights.
+They had a DOS system that offered only 3 paritions, only one of which could be used for compiling programs.
+They had IBM 2314 disk drives and 6 STC 9-track tape units (IBM 2400 equivalent).
 But they had 3 IBM 1403 line printers and all three were in use most of the time.
 Their big client was the March of Dimes and they did all the printing for their mailings.
+For computer programming input they had an IBM 2540 Reader/Punch which was it's primary usage.

 By the end of that summer I was pretty proficient and knew I chosen my career wisely.
 I was actually sad I had to return to Wisconsin to complete my last 6 credits for my MIS degree.
 During this time I started to look for programming positions, but there were few openings as we were in the middle of a bad recession.
 I thought I had an edge on other students because I had a resume with actual computer experience, but I got just one interview and no offer after sending out 30 resumes.
 Then in early January of 1982 I got a phone call from my uncle's partner (who was the computer programmer whereas my uncle was a systems analyst) asking if I'd be interested in working full-time for him.
 I didn't need to think about it all.
 I had no other offer and I'd be going to a place where I would be productive on day one.

 Gene in the Computer Graphics computer room.
-Gene in the Computer Graphics computer room.
+Gene in the CG computer room on Alice Ave.

 Though I was very good programmer, I would actually distinguish myself as a systems analyst.
 They secured a couple of big bank accounts (First Interstate and Wells Fargo), but they messed things up because it was a job like no other they'd encountered in their careers.
 These clients didn't have firm specs.
 They only had a general idea of what they needed and we needed to figure it out.
 And figuring it out meant starting the job and then making adjustments according to what the data dictated.
 I was brought into a job for Wells Fargo that was already 3 weeks in and they had some 20 versions of a mailing population and they wanted to know where all the deleted records went and why they were purged.
 To answer that question meant going through all the steps over again (a lot of computer time) and there were 18 versions of the output file!
 I eventually decided that the fast approach was just matching each file to its successor to count which records were purged and could then back into the numbers.